Supporting Your Child Through the College Application Process

 You can help your child choose the right college by discussing their career goals, interests, and preferences.
 Research together the programs, campus culture, location, and financial aspects of different colleges.
 Visiting campuses, when possible, can also provide valuable insights into the right fit for your child.

-You can support your child in the college application process by staying organized with deadlines, requirements, and necessary documents.
+You can support your child in the college application process by staying organised with deadlines, requirements, and necessary documents.
 Offer to help with proofreading essays and applications, but ensure your child’s voice remains authentic.
 Additionally, provide emotional support during this stressful time, reminding them of their strengths and capabilities.

 To ensure all application materials are submitted on time, create a comprehensive checklist of all required documents and deadlines for each college.
 Use a planner or digital calendar to set reminders for upcoming deadlines, and check off tasks as they are completed.
 Encourage your child to start gathering materials and writing essays well in advance, allowing time for review and revisions without rushing.